rust-lang/log/rfcs/0001-inline-expression-value-logging.md

 While this alternative is more compact for the subset of compatible use cases, it offers less customization options.
 For example, it does not support adding a custom literal prefix to the message, for additional context.
-It is also less symmetric with the the _formatted logging_ macros, where the format string literal represents the _entire_ text message of the log `Record`.
+It is also less symmetric with the _formatted logging_ macros, where the format string literal represents the _entire_ text message of the log `Record`.